isaacchunn/events-restapi/README.md

 	go build
 	```
 > [!WARNING]
-> The frontend application is still in development and its very difficult to run commands on this API, even with Postman.
+> The frontend application is still in development and its very difficult to run commands on this API without a clear UI, even with Postman.